-In this annexation proceeding, because each of the five (5) areas proposed to be annexed to this District have been conditioned as part of their development agreements to provide for a means to finance the ongoing maintenance of related public improvements either by annexation to this District or by other means, for purposes of determining majority protest, the ballots for each development will be tabulated separately rather than collectively as a single annexation.
-Based on the results of the ballot tabulations, the City Council may adopt and approve the Engineer's Report (hereafter referred to as "Report") as amended, order the annexation of the Annexation Territory, approve the related assessment diagrams, and confirm the assessments.
-Those assessments and annexations as approved shall be made part of, and incorporated as part of, the District's annual Engineer's Report for Fiscal Year 2020-2021 and together with the assessments for other properties within the District shall be finalized, approved and submitted to the County Auditor/Controller for inclusion on the property tax roll for each affected parcel as part of the annual approval process.
+The area proposed to be annexed to this District has been conditioned as part of its development agreement to provide for a means to finance the ongoing maintenance of related public improvements either by annexation to this District or by other means.
+For purposes of determining majority protest, the ballot for this development will be tabulated and based on the results of the ballot tabulation, the City Council may adopt and approve the Engineer's Report (hereafter referred to as "Report") as amended, order the annexation of the Annexation Territory, approve the related assessment diagrams, and confirm the assessments.
+The assessments and annexation as approved shall be made part of, and incorporated as part of, the District's annual Engineer's Report for Fiscal Year 2021-2022 and together with the assessments for other properties within the District shall be finalized, approved and submitted to the County Auditor/Controller for inclusion on the property tax roll for each affected parcel(s) as part of the annual approval process.